Political row brewing if Ireland loses its appeal on Apple

 Reaction

-The immediate reaction of all parties is likely to be that they will need some time to read the judgement.
+The immediate reaction of all parties is likely to be that they will need some time to read the judgment.
 The Greens will have a key role.

 In 2016, Eamon Ryan argued against an appeal and the party said that doing so would be “immoral.”